rbeer/coursera_submit/README.md

 ./coursera_submit_dirs.py labs/0/python_lab.py --resources "/shared/with/all/res/" "~/coursera/res"
 ```
 ***Please note!***<br />
 I've designed the `--resources` option to be additive.
-Meaning, that even if you provide `--resources` explicitly, your `RES` from profile.txt will still be processed.
-Enabling you to have a standard library (if you will) and still be able to use other imports temporarily, on top of that.
+Meaning that even if you provide `--resources` explicitly, your `RES` from profile.txt will still be processed.
+Enabling you to have a standard library and still be able to use other imports temporarily, on top of that.

 Tales from the ~~cryp~~..., uuuhm, code.
 -----------------------------------------